Midsize Hatchback 1.4l(Volkswagen Golf, Toyota Prius, Honda Civic, etc)

 How affordable is housing in Santa Cruz?

-Rent is one of Santa Cruz's biggest advantages – 1-bedroom apartments range from $261 to $401 per month, and even central neighborhoods stay accessible on modest incomes.
+Rent is one of the biggest advantages of living in Santa Cruz – 1-bedroom apartments range from $258 to $415 per month, and even central neighborhoods stay accessible on modest incomes.
 Cheap housing frees up cash for everything else.

 Is grocery shopping affordable in Santa Cruz?